Biochemic System - Tissue Salts

 Kali-mur or potassium chloride is found in the blood in greater quantity than any other inorganic salt.
 Concentration of Potassium in plasma is 20 mgms%, in corpuscles 440 mgms%, in whole blood 200 mgms% and muscles 250-400 mgms%.

 Calcarea-phos or calcium phosphate constitutes 57% of the bone.

-A deficiency of these cellular salts in a human body causes disturbance in the molecular motion of the salt in living tissues eventually resulting in disease.
-Replenishing this deficiency by the appropriate salts restores the disturbance of the molecular motion of the salt and rectifies the corresponding dysfunction of the tissue and ultimately the organ.
+A deficiency of these cellular salts in a human body causes disturbance in the molecular motion of the salt in living tissues, eventually resulting in disease.
+Replenishing this deficiency with the appropriate salts restores the disturbance of the molecular motion of the salt and rectifies the corresponding dysfunction of the tissue and ultimately the organ.
 Schussler potentised the tissue salts and made them into biochemic remedies for administration.